Diyahp/HR-Analysis/README.md

 c.
 Any patterns in time spent viewing non-work content online; and
 d.
 Usage of the wellness app.
 3. What 3 specific actions would you advise the HR Director and SMT to prioritise in the next 12-18 months based on your analysis?
 Justify your proposals.
+**Also using the Regression’ Data**

+1. Run a correlation analysis to identify potential drivers of ‘overall wellbeing’.
+2. Perform regression analyses to identify key drivers of ‘overall wellbeing’ and explain what the model tells you in terms of boosting employee wellbeing.
+3. Critically evaluate the limitations of the regression analysis.
+What additional sources of data might you want to consider for deeper insights into wellbeing at Dover Insurance?

   **Types of data used**
 <ul>i.dashboard data</ul>